Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-credit-for-contributions.md

-# Crediting feedback & contributions
+# Feedback, contributions, and reuse

 We try to be as open as possible with our work and make all of our code both available and usable.
 We love receiving feedback at any level, through comments on our pubs or Twitter and issues or pull requests here on GitHub.